bbarker/FALCON/README.md

 aren't interested in experimenting with GPR-related aspects of the algorithm.

-Go in to the GPR subdirectory and run
+Go in to the GPR subdirectory and run make:

+    cd <MY_FALCON_DIRECTORY>/GPR
     make falcon_cmdline

 And as stated above, copy or link to this file in your path as the file 'minDisj'.